ZakisM/bl3_save_edit/README.md

 # Building from scratch

+First you must install [Rust](https://www.rust-lang.org/).

-Clone the project and run
+Then, clone the project and run:

 `cargo build`

-Or for a release optimized build run
+For a release optimized build run:

 `cargo build --release`